lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 **Exercise**: Verify that `compose` satisfies the associativity property.
 I.e. `compose(compose(h, g), f)` equals `compose(h, compose(g, f))`.

-## 2.7 Arrow composition in the big picture
+## 2.8 Arrow composition in the big picture

 When we design computer programs, we look for building blocks that can be put together, in order to create new things, which themselves can be building blocks for something else.

 We look for that sort of thing, because it keeps complexity under control.
 Not just in programming, but in general.
-Two lego pieces composed together are a lego piece.
-Two unix programs piped together are a unix program.
+Two lego pieces composed together form a lego piece.
+Two unix programs piped together form a unix program.

 Function composition is FP's classic answer to this.
 And the generalization (and as we'll see later, "preservation") of such composition, in a mathematically precise way, is what CT contributes to the matter.

-## 2.8 Identity arrows
+## 2.9 Identity arrows

 Every object in a category must have an identity arrow.
 That is: